pcosatto/mvtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**mvtools** contains a collection of functions designed for people approaching multivariate analysis for the first time.
-The main topics
+**mvtools** :green_salad: contains a collection of functions designed for people approaching multivariate analysis for the first time.
+The main topics are:
-are:

 -   Basic statistical inference for the mean and covariance matrix.